ccsyan/labeling-cells-using-slic/README.md

 # labeling-cells-using-slic
-scripts for python 3.6 using slic function to label segments on an image according to colors

 Identifying the cell region and labeling cells according to their fluorescent color and identifying overlapped region between two images